BYZANTINE26/Xylophone/README.md

 Learn Kotlin with Google's 30DaysOfKotlin

-This is a simple fun app (Xylophone) that plays different sounds in a musical order each time a bar is tapped .
+This is a simple fun app (Xylophone) that plays different sounds in a musical order each time a bar is tapped and shows a toast .

 # Playing Sounds